-Talk to an Attorney before Talking to an Insurer
+Talk to an Attorney Before Talking to an Insurer

-Regardless of whether we’re talking about a large or medium-sized insurance company, insurers are in business to make money.
+Regardless of whether we are talking about a large or medium-sized insurance company, insurers are in business to make money.
 In order to maintain a favorable rating from Moody’s or Standard & Poor’s, an insurance company must maintain a three-to-one premium-to-surplus ratio.
 What does this mean?
 Simply put, it means that for every three dollars of coverage an insurer underwrites, it should have one dollar in surplus to cover losses on policies.

-Reducing Claims Payouts — Talking to Injury Victims before They’ve Healed
+Reducing Claims Payouts — Talking to Injury Victims Before They’ve Healed

-What Happens if I talk to an Insurance Company Employee after My Car Accident?
+What Happens if I Talk to an Insurance Company Employee After My Car Accident?

 If you accept a settlement offer from an insurer before the full extent of your injuries is known, you may find that the compensation offered will not cover all of your medical expenses or lost wages.
 If you accept an initial offer from an insurer, you will be required to sign an agreement that prevents you from seeking additional damages at a later date.
 When an insurance claims adjuster calls, he or she may try to gain your confidence and trust by reassuring you that he or she only wants to see how you’re doing and collect certain information.
 In most cases, however, the claims adjuster is hoping you’ll say something that can be used to reduce your claim or shift more fault onto you later if your case goes to court.
 Having an experienced personal injury by your side is a great asset, and they can serve as the go-between between the claims adjuster and yourself.

 Complete a Free Case Evaluation form now